22 Mar 3 Major Real Estate Investing Risks + How to Avoid Them

 I have created a long list of suggestions to help you avoid this risk.
 If you can’t do all of these things, at least complete many of them.

-- Go visit where they currently live.
+- Go visit where your prospective tenant currently lives.
 To me, this is more important than calling their previous landlord.
 You actually see how they take care of their belongings and their property.

 - Call two previous landlords.
 If you can’t get ahold of two, at least call one.